OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-12.md

 ## Matthew 12:37

-For by your words you will be justified, and by your words you will be condemned.”
+For by your words you will be judged innocent, and by your words you will be condemned.”

 ---